AI & Technology

 5. Proofreading multiple times because the stakes feel high

-CleverType Desktop's email features go after each of these directly.
+CleverType Desktop's email tools tackle each of those culprits directly.
 The AI reads the thread context and suggests a relevant reply.
-You edit it, make it your own, and send.
-What used to take 10 minutes takes 90 seconds.
+You edit it, make it yours, send.
+Nevertheless, What used to take 10 minutes takes 90 seconds.

-The smart reply feature alone is something professionals bring up immediately after they start using it.
-Open a client email, see three suggested replies calibrated to the tone of the conversation.
+The smart reply feature is, honestly, the first thing people mention after they start using it.
+Open a client email, see three suggested replies tuned to the tone of the conversation.
 Pick the closest one, tweak a couple of sentences, done.
+It's weirdly satisfying once you get used to it.

-For email productivity specifically, CleverType stands out from competitors like Grammarly's keyboard (only fixes errors, doesn't draft full replies) or Google's Smart Reply (very short, generic suggestions).
-CleverType gives you full, context-aware responses that actually sound like you wrote them.
+For email productivity specifically, CleverType stands out from competitors like Grammarly's keyboard (fixes errors only, doesn't draft full replies) or Google's Smart Reply (short, pretty generic).
+Additionally, CleverType gives you full, context-aware responses that actually sound like you.

-Say you receive 20 emails a day that need a response.
-If each reply averages 7 minutes to compose and proofread:
+Moreover, Say you receive 20 emails a day that need a response.
+Nonetheless, If each reply averages 7 minutes to compose and proofread:

 • Old way: 140 minutes = 2.3 hours per day